minermikey/Prog3APt2/README.md

   * ✔️ Approve
   * ❌ Reject
-* Only approved farmers can access the dashboard and list products.
+* Only approved farmers can access the dashboard and create products.

 ---